tollwerk/fractal-typo3/README.md

 ### Installation

-To add *fractal-typo3* to your project, run
+To add TYPO3 support to your Fractal instance, run

 ```bash
 npm install --save fractal-typo3
 ```

 in your project root directory.
-For things to work you will also want to enable the [TYPO3 component library extension](https://github.com/tollwerk/TYPO3-ext-tw_componentlibrary) in your TYPO3 instance.
+Also, make sure you installed and enabled the [TYPO3 component library extension](https://github.com/tollwerk/TYPO3-ext-tw_componentlibrary) in your TYPO3 instance.

 ### Configuration

-Add the following settings to your [`fractal.js`](http://fractal.build/guide/project-settings) configuration in order to use TYPO3 as component source and rendering engine:
+To enable TYPO3 as component source and template engine, add these settings to your [`fractal.js`](http://fractal.build/guide/project-settings) configuration:

 ```js
 const path = require('path');